SpiderUnicorn/powershell-nuget-metadata/README.md

 output all metadata information from a single command?
 Look no further!

+## Table of contents
+1. Installation
+2. Examples
+ 1. Commandline interface
+  * Simple usage
+  * Exporting output
+  * Downloading license information
+  * Exluding packages
+3. Release History
+4. License

 This cmdlet is easy to use and simple to integrate with your build / continuous integration process.
 If you don't have any previous experience with scripting or PowerShell, follow the examples below.

 ## Installation
 ``